-( 1905–80), French philosopher, novelist, dramatist, and critic.
+(1905–80), French philosopher, novelist, playwright, and critic.
 A leading existentialist, he dealt in his work with the nature of human life and the structures of consciousness.
 He refused the Nobel Prize for Literature in 1964.
 Notable works: Nausée (novel, 1938), Being and Nothingness (treatise, 1943), and Huis clos (play, 1944).

 Definition of Sartre, Jean-Paul in: